Wervice/archonV1/README.md

 ### The Dashboard
 When Archon has finished an backup, it will popup a dashboard with some information about the backup.
 The dashboard also has a backup history.
+You can also find the history under the assets in the archon base folder as a .csv file.